baturevychvitalii/scripts/README.md

 		not work on yours.

 	Vvnc
-		Startx x11vnc server, use it alot with ssh while sitting on my bed
+		Start x11vnc server, use it alot with ssh while sitting on my bed

 	Vvolume